Building a stackup with Speedstack's Virtual Material Mode

 Speedstack's Material Library and Virtual Material modes

-Speedstack provides the option for you to switch easily between Material Library and Virtual Material modes allowing you to build and experiment with stackups (for example to examine the effects on impedance structures of different trace widths or dielectric heights) without requiring real materials to be entered into a materials library.
+Speedstack provides the option to switch easily between Material Library and Virtual Material modes allowing you to build and experiment with stackups (for example to examine the effects on impedance structures of different trace widths or dielectric heights) without requiring real materials to be entered into a materials library.

-In Virtual Material mode you use the Stackup Wizard to enter a few details about the stack, the number of layers, overall board thickness, plane layers, etc., along with solder mask and copper thickness.
+In Virtual Material mode the Stackup Wizard is used to enter a few details about the stack, the number of layers, overall board thickness, plane layers, etc., along with solder mask and copper thickness.
 Speedstack will then build a stack to the specified board thickness by equally distributing the dielectric regions.
 If a preferred core thickness is specified the software will maintain the dielectric thickness for core regions but then equally distribute prepreg regions to reach the target board thickness.